Dan Ticktum: 2021

 In the penultimate qualifying session of the year in Jeddah Ticktum's car received a slow puncture with just a few minutes of the session left, which didn't allow him to improve his laptime and led to him qualifying in 13th place.
 During the first sprint race the Briton moved through the pack to finish seventh, and he started and finished race 2 in fourth.
 Ticktum finished 10th in the feature race on Sunday, thus ending his podium streak of six consecutive rounds of getting at least one podium.
 Ticktum had an uneventful weekend in the final round at the Yas Marina Circuit, but finished in the top six in all three races.
-Ticktum ended up fourth in the driverss' standings with two wins and seven podiums in total and a 159.5 points, 23.5 points behind third-placed Zhou.
+Ticktum ended up fourth in the drivers' standings with two wins and seven podiums in total and a 159.5 points, 23.5 points behind third-placed Zhou.

+Return to the Macau Grand Prix (2023)

+Ticktum returned with Rodin Carlin to participate in the 2023 Macau Grand Prix.

 Formula One

 Red Bull (2017–2019)

 In January 2017, Ticktum was announced as a member of the Red Bull Junior Team.
 Ticktum was unable to take part in July 2018 in-season test due to insufficient superlicence points, with Red Bull stating it was "odd".
 It was also speculated that Ticktum would replace Brendon Hartley at Toro Rosso for the 2019 Formula One season, but it was given to Daniil Kvyat.
 However, Ticktum was scolded by Red Bull after he questioned Mick Schumacher's recent dominance in the 2018 FIA Formula 3 European Championship.
 Ticktum drove an F1 car for the first time at Silverstone, driving the McLaren MP4-28, as his reward of winning the 2017 Autosport BRDC Award.

 At the start of 2019, he was able to test the Red Bull RB15 at the young drivers' tests in Bahrain and Barcelona, and took part in a number of simulator sessions at the team's base in Milton Keynes.
 Red Bull and Ticktum parted ways in mid-2019.
 Despite him questioning whether Red Bull had given him enough time in Super Formula, Ticktum stated that there was "no disrespect" towards academy boss Helmut Marko, and thanked him for "having given [him] the money to go racing".